-In the latest Business of Science podcast which has been released today (April 29th) on all podcast platforms interviewee, Dr Frank Dolphin shares his insights on the future of healthcare in Ireland and possible business opportunities as a result of Covid19.
+In the latest Science of Business podcast which has been released today (April 29th) on all podcast platforms interviewee, Dr Frank Dolphin shares his insights on the future of healthcare in Ireland and possible business opportunities as a result of Covid19.

-Dr Frank Dolphin Business of Science podcast interview
+Dr Frank Dolphin Science of Business podcast interview

 Throughout the latest interview, Frank shares his incredible career journey from the starting point at Temple Street Children’s Hospital, to his former role as Chair of the HSE to establishing his global businesses Rigney Dolphin and of international healthcare company Relate Care.